aiji42/kv-cacheable/README.md

 - Return (function): Wrapper function to control cache (see below).

 **cacheable wrapper function**
-This is the return of makeKVWrapper.
+This is the return of makeKVCacheable.
 - Arguments
     - The first: Functions, asynchronous functions or Promises you want to cache and accelerate (required)
       - The return value must be a value that can be stringified with `JSON.stringify`.